microsoft/FluidFramework/docs/contributing/compatibility.md

 It is required to make the changes backwards/forwards compatible at least 1 version where indicated above.
 This means splitting the logic in some way to handle the old API as well as comfortably handling the new API.
 2+ versions later, the code can be revisited and the specialized back-compat code can be removed.

 ### Isolate back-compat code
-Typically, it is nice to isolate the back-compat code as much as possible, rather than inline it.
+Typically, it is best to isolate the back-compat code as much as possible, rather than inline it.
 This will help make it clear to readers of the code that they should not rely on that code, and it will simplify removing it in the future.

 One strategy is to write the code as it should be without being backwards compatible first, and then add extra code to handle the old API.

 ### Comment appropriately
 Add comments to indicate important changes in APIs; for example add a comment to indicate if an API is deprecated.
+Use the tsdocs `@deprecated` comment keyword where appropriate.

 In addition to isolating back-compat code, adding comments can also help identify all places to change when revisiting in the future for cleanup.
 Using a consistent comment format can make it easier to identify these places.
 ```typescript